CiscoDevNet/jtapi-samples/README.md

 ## Notes

-1. In this project, the 11.5 and 12.5 versions of the JTAPI Java library have been deployed to the project's local Maven repo (in `lib/`), with 12.5 being the configured version.
+1. In this project, the 11.5, 12.5 and 14 versions of the JTAPI Java library have been deployed to the project's local Maven repo (in `lib/`), with 14 being the configured version.

-    If you want to use 11.5 (or you deploy another version, as below), modify `pom.xml` to specify the desired JTAPI version dependency.
+    If you want to use another deployed version, modify `pom.xml` to specify the desired JTAPI version dependency.
 Modify `<version>`:

     ```xml
     <dependency>